tanmaykumarbala/toggleNU/README.md

 >> Plug 'tanmaykumarbala/toggleNU'

-Use leader t as default key maping.
+Use leader t as default key mapping.

 > For custom key binding.
 Use the below line in your .vimrc or init.vim file.
 >> let g:default_toogle_number_map_key_user = 'Your_key_Binding.'